Curriculum at Vernon Primary School

 Vernon Primary School has an excellent reputation for its curriculum.
 Noted for its richness and breadth by Ofsted, it teaches pupils the highest levels of skills, knowledge and understanding that they will need to prepare them for the world, within an inspiring, innovative, holistic curriculum.

 A New Curriculum has been delivered from September 2014, to engage and enthuse pupils even further.
 High standards across the curriculum are sustained, but our new curriculum gives a greater opportunity for the cross-curricular learning that we already embrace at Vernon Primary School.
 We always ensure that children can see the connection between subjects within a relevant and exciting context.
 This fully holistic approach continues to provide opportunities for real, hands-on experiences to excite and engage.
 Furthermore, it allows us to continue to place emphasis on creativity and immersive learning experiences.

 Our curriculum is taught through a dynamic, structured, topic approach which appeals to children and excites their interests.
-Each year group teaches through a termly topic (the Foundation Stage teaches through two topics per term), which acts as a stimulus for every curriculum area.
+Each year group teaches through a termly topic, which acts as a stimulus for every curriculum area.